-- (1) When conditions in ORS 656.340(1) are met If the worker has an accepted disabling claim, the insurer is required to do an eligibility evaluation. when any of the following conditions occurs: - (a) The insurer knows the worker is medically stationary and the worker is likely eligible for vocational assistance: - (b) The worker notifies the insurer that the worker is likely eligible for vocational assistance: - (c) The insurer receives information that indicates the worker is likely eligible for vocational assistance: - (d) The time the worker is medically stationary, if the worker has not returned to or been released for the worker's regular employment or has not returned to other suitable employment with the employer at the time of injury or aggravation and the worker is not receiving vocational assistance: - (e) The worker enters into a Claim Disposition Agreement, retains vocational assistance rights, and is likely eligible for vocational assistance; or - (f) Eligibility was previously determined under the current opening of the claim and the worker has newly accepted conditions. - (2) Even if conditions in (1) are met, the insurer is not required to do an eligibility evaluation if the worker is deceased, the worker has a permanent total disability award, or the worker's claim is reopened under a Board's Own Motion. - (3) Nothing in these rules prevents an insurer from finding a worker eligible and providing vocational assistance at any time. - (4) If the insurer receives a request for vocational assistance from the worker and the insurer is not required to determine eligibility, the insurer must notify the worker in writing, within 14 days of the request.
+- (1) If the worker has an accepted disabling claim, the insurer is required to begin an eligibility evaluation within five days of any of the following conditions: - (a) The insurer receives information that indicates the worker is likely eligible for vocational assistance; - (b) The worker is medically stationary, is not currently receiving vocational assistance, and: - (A) Has not returned to or been released to regular employment; or - (B) Has not returned to other suitable employment with the employer at the time of injury or aggravation. - (c) The worker enters into a claim disposition agreement, retains vocational assistance rights, and is likely eligible for vocational assistance; or - (d) Eligibility was previously determined under the current opening of the claim and the insurer has accepted new condition(s). - (2) Even if conditions in (1) are met, the insurer is not required to do an eligibility evaluation if the worker is deceased, the worker has a permanent total disability award, or the worker's claim is reopened under a board's own motion. - (3) Nothing in these rules prevents an insurer from finding a worker eligible and providing vocational assistance at any time. - (4) If the insurer receives a request for vocational assistance from the worker and the insurer is not required to determine eligibility, the insurer must notify the worker in writing, within 14 days of the request.
 The notice must include at least: - (a) The reason(s) an eligibility determination is not required; - (b) The circumstances that, if present, would trigger a requirement to determine eligibility; and

-(c) Instructions to contact the division at 503-378-3351947-7816 or 1-800-452-0288 ext.
-1719 with questions about vocational assistance eligibility requirements and procedures.
+- (c) Instructions to contact the division at 503-947-7816 or 1-800-452-0288 ext.
+1719 with questions about vocational assistance eligibility requirements and procedures. - (5) The insurer must determine eligibility if the worker's claim was initially denied and is later accepted as disabling and all appeals of the denial have been exhausted.